-The virtual reality (VR) market is expected to grow from $6 billion in 2020 to $21 billion in 2025 and the COVID-19 pandemic has had a great impact on it; %71 of users state that they spent more time using VR.
+The virtual reality (VR) market has grown significantly, increasing from $6 billion in 2020 to $21 billion in 2025.
+The COVID-19 pandemic had a notable impact on VR usage, with 71% of users reporting they spent more time using VR during that period.
+1

 What is Virtuality Reality (VR)?